 - Cancellations.
 If you cancel your booking, you won’t get money back from the portion of your booking that’s made with the flight benefit or Travel Credit.

 - Ticket or booking changes.
 Any changes made after your initial booking will attract the airline or company’s usual fees, fare differences and applicable GST.
 Read through the terms and conditions of your booking to find out the potential costs involved.

 - Ticket restrictions.
 You may not sell, transfer, endorse, refund or exchange your ticket for cash, or combine this offer with any other promotion, discount, negotiated or corporate rate.
-You cannot redeem your ticket with a partner airline or codeshare flight, so make sure the booking has either a QF flight number (for Qantas) or a VA flight number (for Virgin Australia).
+You cannot redeem your ticket with a partner airline or codeshare flight, so make sure the booking has a QF flight number (for Qantas).

 - Conditions of carriage.
-With the free flight benefit, your travel conditions are subject to the “Virgin Australia Terms and Conditions of Carriage” or the “Qantas Conditions of Carriage”, depending on which card you have.
+With the free flight benefit, your travel conditions are subject to the the “Qantas Conditions of Carriage”.

-American Express credit cards with complimentary flights or Travel Credit give you a clear way to balance out the annual fee, while also enjoying premium travel benefits and rewards.
+American Express credit cards with complimentary flights or travel credit give you a simple way to balance out the annual fee, while also enjoying premium travel benefits and rewards.
 Just make sure you keep the terms and conditions in mind, so that you always get as much value as possible from this perk.
 If you’re still choosing a card, you can also compare these Amex options with other credit cards that offer flights or travel credit to help you find the right one for you.

 Images: ShutterstockBack to top